Mr-Mime/maon/README.md

 # maon

 The maon (most anoying order notifier) makes sure you get notified for each new order placed in your shop.
+The maon (most anoying order notifier) makes sure you get notified for each new order placed in your shop.

 ## Hardware
 The maon is based on a toy police siren I found on the street and an esp8266 which was laying around in the office.